Three-strikes law: History

 The practice of imposing longer prison sentences on repeat offenders (versus first-time offenders who commit the same crime) is present throughout most of American history, as judges often take into consideration prior offenses when sentencing.
 However, there is a more recent history of mandatory prison sentences for repeat offenders.
 For example, New York State had a long-standing Persistent Felony Offender law dating back to the early 20th century (partially ruled unconstitutional in 2010, but reaffirmed en banc shortly after).
 But such sentences were not compulsory in each case, and judges had much more discretion as to what term of incarceration should be imposed.

 During Prohibition the state of Michigan enacted one of the harshest laws against bootlegging in the nation.
 The law required a life sentence for those violating liquor laws for the fourth time.
 In late 1928 Etta Mae Miller, a mother of four was found guilty under this law, sparking outrage.

 The first true "three-strikes" law was passed in 1993, when Washington voters approved Initiative 593.
 California passed its own in 1994, when their voters passed Proposition 184 by an overwhelming majority, with 72% in favor and 28% against.
 The initiative proposed to the voters had the title of Three Strikes and You're Out, referring to de facto life imprisonment after being convicted of three violent or serious felonies which are listed under California Penal Code section 1192.7.

 The concept swiftly spread to other states, but none of them chose to adopt a law as sweeping as California's.
 By 2004, twenty-six states and the federal government had laws that satisfy the general criteria for designation as "three-strikes" statutes—namely, that a third felony conviction brings a sentence of 20 to life where 20 years must be served before becoming parole eligible.
-A 1997 study found that in California, "the three-strikes law did not decrease serious crime or petty theft rates below the level expected on the basis of preexisting trends."

 Three-strikes laws have been cited as an example of the McDonaldization of punishment, in which the focus of criminological and penological interest has shifted away from retribution and treatment tailored to the individual offender and toward the control of high-risk groups based on aggregations and statistical averages.
 A three-strikes system achieves uniformity in punishment of criminals in a certain class (viz., three-time offenders) in a way that is analogous to how a fast food restaurant achieves uniformity of its product.